msillano/IoTwebUI/MQTTserver/README.md

 However, the problem remains of how to use 'banned' Zigbee devices and third-party Zigbee devices not compatible with Tuya.
 Several solutions are possible, some presented here in increasing order of complexity and performance.
 Each user can identify the solution that best meets their needs!

 _**General Note**: Essential automations should be implemented using Tuya only, perhaps with 'local linkage'!
-Every added application reduces reliability and increases latency!
+Every added application reduces reliability and increases latency! <br>
 Therefore, the Zigbee devices we are discussing here, with their respective solutions, will be better utilized in accessory applications, for sporadic use and not in key roles in stable home automation!_

 <h3>SOLUTION 1: SLZB-06 (zigbee Hub) stand-alone</h3>

 I acquired and tested the **SLZB-06p7** model, designed in Ukraine - for other models see http://smlight.tech/manual/slzb-06/guide/slzb-models-overview/) - which has very interesting features!
-In particular, it has an operating mode called **zigbee Hub** standalone (see https://github.com/smlight-tech/slzb-os-zigbee-hub/tree/main).
+In particular, it has an operating mode called **zigbee Hub** standalone (see https://github.com/smlight-tech/slzb-os-zigbee-hub/tree/main).<br>
 It also has a programming language for which it can execute custom control scripts (see https://github.com/smlight-tech/slzb-os-scripts)<br><br>
 <table><tr>
 <img height="230" alt="image" src="https://github.com/user-attachments/assets/084a0eb6-a901-4602-bf85-43377ab70c65" />